Pupils In Computer Class With Teacher

 How much do Teaching Assistants get paid in private schools?

 As a Teaching Assistant in a public school, you may be wondering how much Teaching Assistants get paid in private schools in the UK.
-Salaries for Teaching Assistants can vary widely depending on factors such as the type of school, its location, and the amount of experience you have.
+Salaries for Teaching Assistants can vary widely depending on factors such as the type of school, its location, the individual’s qualifications and the nature of their contract.

 In this blog post, we’ll break down some of the key considerations that will affect your earning potential as a Teaching Assistant in a private school setting.